claire-melbourne/vanillajs/README.md

 These tests will be used to evaluate your skillset and the type of tasks/projects you'd be great for.
 We encourage you to do both tests.
 They are different in nature and evaluate different skills.
 Start with one that better demonstrates your strengths.

+Fork this repo.
+As you work on the prompts, commit all your work to that forked repo.
+Commit frequently, as we want to gauge your process, how you approach a problem, and the way you think.

 **Important**: Read all of the instructions and information below before beginning.

-## Task

-1. You have up to 48 hours to complete these tests, starting from the time you've been given access to this repo.

-2. Fork this repo.
-As you work on the tests, commit all your work to that forked repo, but more importantly page your commits.
-The main aspect we want to gauge is your process, how you approach a problem and the way you think.

 ---